-It may be that other bodies (e.g. secondary care/ Community Services) will need to be contacted to provide evidence.
-If that is the case, then a patient consent form will need to be obtained at the start of the process and a pro-forma consent form included with the initial acknowledgement for return.
+It may be that other bodies (e.g., Secondary Care/Community

+Services) will need to be contacted to provide evidence.
+It that is the case, then formal patient consent will need to be obtained at the start of the process and this written consent included with the initial acknowledgement for return.